Hybrid dynamical systems modeling of power systems: Overview of HDS modeling frameworks

 where \( x = \), with \( z \in \mathbb{R}^n \) as the continuous state and \( q \in Q \) as the discrete mode.
 This is useful when dealing with a switched system as a subsystem in a large application modeled by \eqref{eq:Dataset}.

 Switched system models are particularly fitting for stability analysis in modern power systems, as explored in \cite{chen}.
-For example, a switched system approach enables structured analysis of how inverter control modes adapt to varying grid conditions or how backup sources take over during renewable dropouts \cite{tan2021}.
+For example, a switched system approach enables structured analysis of how inverter control modes adapt to varying grid conditions or how backup sources take over during intermittent generation resources dropouts \cite{tan2021}.

 Beyond stability, switched systems support optimization-based coordination of distributed energy resources.
-In \cite{wu2018}, the economic dispatch problem in hybrid microgrids is modeled as an optimal control problem over switching dynamics, where the timing and sequencing of power source transitions (e.g., diesel generators, batteries, renewable units) are decision variables.
+In \cite{wu2018}, the economic dispatch problem in microgrids is modeled as an optimal control problem over switching dynamics, where the timing and sequencing of power source transitions (e.g., diesel generators, batteries, renewable energy sources) are decision variables.
 To address the complexity of determining optimal switching instants, the authors employ a time-scaling transformation and introduce penalty functions to enforce minimum dwell-time constraints.
 This approach not only improves operational efficiency and reduces fuel costs but also mitigates excessive switching, which ultimately prolongs battery life and reduces mechanical stress on generators.